llBIKSll/oci_sandbox_iaas_atp/readme.md

 You need Terraform installed on your machine.\
 If don't have it then follow this guide -
 <https://www.terraform.io/intro/getting-started/install.html>
+Add the terraform command to your path
+    On Mac: export PATH=$PATH:pwd
+    On Windows: go to System Steetings, Advanced, Environment Variables, and add the path to your Terraform directory

 **User\
 **User with the right access and a API Key will be generated doing the